Home » By Course » Main Dishes » BEST EVER Bolognese Sauce

 Bolognese is one of the most popular Italian dishes worldwide and for good reason – it’s delicious and makes for some of the best comfort food ever!

 Traditionally bolognese sauce uses three meats (beef, veal and pork) and pancetta (or bacon) to achieve the flavor that has made it so famous.
 The pork adds sweetness to the sauce, the veal adds finesse, and the pancetta…well, we all know what bacon does.
 It’s like manna from heaven.
+The long, slow cooking time results in melt-in-your-mouth tenderness and a depth of flavor that will satisfy your tummy and your soul.

 We’re taking traditional bolognese basics and then adding a few twists to bump up the flavor even further: Dried porcini mushrooms are the ultimate secret ingredient for adding incredible FLAVOR and umami elements to sauces, gravies, soups and stews.
 Make your best effort to source them.
 For additional flavor I like to use ground pork sausage in place of ground pork.
 And in addition to the traditionally used white wine we’re adding a bit of red as well for a more robust flavor.
 We’re confident you’re going to love the depth and flavor that these twists contribute to your bolognese sauce.

-Tips for Making the BEST Bolognese
+Tips for Making the BEST Bolognese Sauce

-The key to a good bolognese is to not cut corners when it comes to the length of the cooking time and the quality of ingredients.
-The long cooking time is crucial for breaking down the food and releasing the flavors of each ingredient.
+• Low and Slow Cooking: This is crucial for breaking down the food and releasing the flavors of each ingredient.
 A bolognese that’s cooked for 30 minutes will taste vastly different than the bolognese that has simmered for 3 hours.
 So don’t rush it!

-Another key element is to use the best quality ingredients.
+• Use Quality Tomatoes: Another key element is to use the best quality ingredients.
 For the best flavor use tomatoes that are imported from Italy; they are much sweeter and more flavorful.
 They can be purchased at most well-stocked grocery stores.
 For those in the U.S., World Market also carries them.
 And of course you can purchase them online.
+I like the Mutti brand– it’s a smooth puree that’s ready to go.
+I also like Strianese San Marzano tomatoes which are stewed and traditionally they’re crushed by hand and then added to the bolognese.
+They’re very pricy online and you can find them much cheaper in some well-stocked grocery stores including World Market.

-Another key to achieving the best flavored sauce is to use the highest quality of meat you can find.
+• Quality Fresh Meats: Another key to achieving the best flavored sauce is to use the highest quality of meat you can find.
 You only need 1/2 pound of each kind and it’s worth it to splurge for quality.

-Italy produces more than 300 varieties of cheese – three hundred!
+• Quality Cheese: Italy produces more than 300 varieties of cheese – three hundred!
 It’s mind-blowing.
 To finish off your bolognese use a quality aged Italian grating cheese.
 The most popular are Asiago, Grana Padano, Parmigiano-Reggiano and Pecorino Romano.
 That finishing touch will take your bolognese to a whole new level.

 bolognese sauce recipe best homemade authentic traditional